tristanwietsma/metastore/README.md

 Store
 -----

-A Store is, as mentioned, a wrapper over a map.
+A Store is, as mentioned, a wrapper over a string map.
 It provides safe access and tracks subscribers.

+* Create a Store

-* Set
+* Set a value to a key

-* Get
+* Get a value at a key

-* Delete
+* Delete a key

-* Publish
+* Publish a value to a key

-* Subscribe
+* Subscribe to changes on a key

 MetaStore
 ---------